Industrial Workers of the World: 2000–present

 In May 2007, the NYC warehouse workers came together with the Starbucks Workers Union to form The Food and Allied Workers Union IU 460/640.
 In the summer of 2007, the IWW organized workers at two new warehouses: Flaum Appetizing, a Kosher food distributor, and Wild Edibles, a seafood company.
 Over the course of 2007–08, workers at both shops were illegally terminated for their union activity.
 In 2008, the workers at Wild Edibles actively fought to get their jobs back and to secure overtime pay owed to them by the boss.
 In a workplace justice campaign called Focus on the Food Chain, carried out jointly with Brandworkers International, the IWW workers won settlements against employers including Pur Pac, Flaum Appetizing and Wild Edibles.

-Besides IWW's traditional practice of organizing industrially, the Union has been open to new methods such as organizing geographically: for instance, seeking to organize retail workers in a certain business district, as in Philadelphia.

-The union has also participated in worker-related issues as protesting involvement in the war in Iraq, opposing sweatshops and supporting a boycott of Coca-Cola for that company's support of the suppression of workers rights in Colombia.

-On July 5, 2008, the Grand Rapids, Michigan, Starbucks Workers Union and CNT-AIT in Seville, Spain, organized a global day of action against alleged Starbucks union busting, in particular the firing of two union members in Grand Rapids and Seville.
-According to the Grand Rapids Starbucks Workers Union website, pickets were held in several dozen cities in more than a dozen countries.

 The Portland, Oregon General Membership Branch is one of the largest and most active branches of the IWW.
 The branch holds three contracts currently, two with Janus Youth Programs and one with Portland Women's Crisis Line.
 There has been some debate within the branch about whether or not union contracts such as this are desirable in the long run, with some members favoring solidarity unionism as opposed to contract unionism and some members believing there is room for both strategies for organizing.
 The branch has successfully supported workers wrongfully fired from several different workplaces in the last two years.
 Due to picketing by Wobblies, these workers have received significant compensation from their former employers.
 Branch membership has been increasing, as has shop organizing.
 As of 2005, the 100th anniversary of its founding, the IWW had around 5,000 members, compared to 13 million members in the AFL-CIO.
-Other IWW branches are located in Australia, Austria, Canada, Ireland, Germany, Uganda and the United Kingdom.